 Immanuel is our sanctuary, our defense, our advocate before Jehovah (1 John 2:1), and only by making Immanuel our sanctuary would we walk with Jehovah, and all who thus walk must walk separate from the world and its walk.
 (John 15:19; 17:14,16) Those who thus walk with Jehovah (Micah 6:8) are so led into the knowledge of his plans, that those things which cause fear and trembling to others, are to them but the indications of the development of God’s glorious plan. — 1 Corinthians 2:12.

 “Behind his frowning providence They see his smiling face.”
 While Jesus is thus our defense and rejoicing, he is a stone of stumbling and a rock of offense to both the houses of Israel — Israel after the flesh and the sectarian churches, though they may be outwardly unified by confederation.
 (Isaiah 8;14; Romans 9:32,33; 1 Peter 2:8) “Many shall stumble thereon, and fall, and be broken, and be snared, and be taken.”
-(Isaiah 8:15) They have stumbled and fallen over the truth in Jesus and are taken in the snare of the adversary, their faith in sectarian leaders and confederations are being shattered and broken; and the great flood of infidelity has been progressively engulfing the church nominal.
+(Isaiah 8:15) They have stumbled and fallen over the truth in Jesus and are taken in by the snares of the adversary, their faith in sectarian leaders and confederations are being shattered and broken; the result has been a the great flood of infidelity that has been progressively engulfing the church nominal.
 While many are taking a stand against sectarianism, for the most part sectarian bondage continues to exist.
 Eventually, we believe that sectarianism will be destroyed, Satan will be abyssed, and then those held by sectarianism will be free to be joined only to God through the Lord Jesus.

 But the Prophet continues, “Bind up the testimony, seal the law among my disciples.”
 This is equivalent to Daniel’s prophecy, “those who are wise shall understand ” (Daniel 12:10); and David’s — “They walk in the light of your presence, Jehovah” (Psalm 89:15); and Paul’s — “you, brothers, aren’t in darkness.”
 (1 Thessalonians 5:4) Yes, to those consecrated ones who walk with God separate from the world and worldly alliances and its organizations of men, the law and the testimony is precious — a constantly unfolding treasure-house of blessed promises, inspiring such with glorious and blessed hopes which dispel all fearful apprehensions.
 But it is bound up and sealed among these, and none of the unfaithful shall understand their glorious import.